Minimal genera of open 4-manifolds: Controlling the genus function

 Now given $X$ as in the theorem, orient it to fix the sign of $e(X)$.
 Then $X$ is orientation-preserving homeomorphic to each $U_{g,n,k}^\pm$ for the given sign, with $g$ the genus of $F$ and $n=e(X)$.
 These are defined for all $k\ge 0$, provided that $e(X)\le 2g-2$ (resp. $g-2$).
-Furthermore, if $X$ is oriented so that $e(X)\le 0$, these are defined except when $k=0$ and $X$ is one of the exceptions specified in (c).
-In the orientable case, $U_{g,n,k}^+$ pulls back to a Stein-Casson smoothing on $X$ with $G(\alpha)=g+k$, for each $k\ge 0$ except for the exceptional cases where $k=g=0$, realized by the standard smoothing.
+Furthermore, if $X$ is oriented so that $e(X)\le 0$, these are defined except when $k=0$ and $X$ is one of the specified exceptions.
+In the orientable case, $U_{g,n,k}^+$ pulls back to a Stein--Casson smoothing on $X$ with $G(\alpha)=g+k$, for each $k\ge 0$ except for the exceptional cases where $k=g=0$, realized by the standard smoothing.
 The theorem follows immediately for orientable $F$.
-When $F$ is nonorientable, $U_{g,n,k}^-$ similarly induces a smoothing, double covered by $U_{g-1,2n,2k}^+$, proving the rest of the theorem except for the discussion of $\alpha\in {\rm H}_2(X;\Z_2)$ in (b).
+When $F$ is nonorientable, $U_{g,n,k}^-$ similarly induces a smoothing, double covered by $U_{g-1,2n,2k}^+$. \end{proof}